JLAC11/JLAC11.github.io/project-ecobike/intro.md

 You can find all the related code [in this repository](https://github.com/JLAC11/Ecobici/tree/master)

-All analyses shown here will attempt to answer the following questions
+All analyses shown here will attempt to answer the following questions:

-- Who is using Ecobici?
-(Basic exploratory analysis & descriptive statistics)
+- What patterns can we see in how people use Ecobici?
 - What clear relationships can we see in Ecobici users?
 (Basic relationships between variables)
 - How do trips look like in the Ecobici network?
 (Origin-Destination matrix analysis)
 - Is there some clear unsatisifed demand in this network?
 (Demand analysis integrating the aforementioned topics)